aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-fields/working-with-hyperlinks-and-html/_index.md

 Hyperlink in Microsoft Word documents is a field.
 A field in a Word document is a complex structure consisting of multiple nodes that include field start, field code, field separator, field result and field end.
 Fields can be nested, contain rich content and span multiple paragraphs or sections in a document.

 The FieldHyperlink class implements the HYPERLINK field.

-The code example given below finds all hyperlinks in a Word document and changes their URL and display name.
+The following code example shows how to find all hyperlinks in Word document and changes their URL and display name:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Hyperlink-ReplaceHyperlinks-ReplaceHyperlinks.cpp" >}}

-## Inserting HTML

-You can easily insert an HTML string that contains an HTML fragment or whole HTML document into the Word document.
-Just pass this string to the DocumentBuilder.InsertHtml method.
-One of the useful implementations of the method is storing an HTML string in a database and inserting it into the document during mail merge to get the formatted content added instead of building it using various methods of the document builder.
-The code example given below shows inserts HTML into a document using DocumentBuilder.

-{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-DocumentBuilderInsertElements-DocumentBuilderInsertHtml.cpp" >}}